A Radical Vision: Roy DeCarava’s The Sweet Flypaper of Life

 Widely considered a classic of photographic visual literature, The Sweet Flypaper of Life was reprinted by public demand several times.
 This fourth printing is the first authorized English-language edition since 1983, and includes an afterword by the publisher Sherry Turner DeCarava tracing the history and continuing importance of the publication.

-Available for preorder from David Zwirner Books
+The book is available for preorder from David Zwirner Books

-Image: The Sweet Flypaper of Life, published by First Print Press, 2018.
+Cover Image: The Sweet Flypaper of Life, published by First Print Press, 2018.
 Photo by Kyle Knodell

 September 14, 2018–February 3, 2019